theislab/sfaira/docs/adding_datasets.rst

 6. Write load function.
     Fill load function in `sfaira/data/dataloaders/loaders/--DOI-folder--NA_NA_2021_NA_Einstein_001.py`.

-7. Clean the dataloader with a supervicial check (lint).
+7. Clean the dataloader with a superficial check (clean).
     This step is optional.

 .. code-block::